-b. input material (certified forest content / pre-consumer recycled / post-consumer recycled) and input/output ratio (clause 3.6.5).
+b. input material (certified forest content / pre-consumer recycled / post-consumer recycled) and input/output ratio (clause 3.5.5).

-3.6.4 The applying the certification percentage shall calculate the volume credits by multiplying the volume of output products of the product group by the certified percentage.
+3.5.4 The certified organization applying the certification percentage shall calculate the volume credits by multiplying the volume of output products of the product group by the certified percentage.

-3.6.5 The must demonstrate a verifiable ratio between the input material and output products.
+3.5.5 The certified organization must demonstrate a verifiable ratio between the input material and output products.
 The volume credits may be calculated directly from the input certified material by multiplying the volume of the input certified material by the input/output ratio and accounting for manufacturing losses.

-3.6.6 The labels used for the Volume Credit method shall be as follows:
+3.5.6 The labels used for the Volume Credit method are shown in Section 6.
+Rules for Use of SFI On-Product Labels and Off-Product Marks.